jessegoodier/jesse-kubernetes-plus-ingress-demo/readme.md

 1. The default provider in this example is Virtualbox.
 Modify the Vagrantfile to your needs.

-1. <https://github.com/aidanns/vagrant-reload> ```vagrant plugin install vagrant-reload```

 1. <https://github.com/devopsgroup-io/vagrant-hostmanager> ```vagrant plugin install vagrant-hostmanager```

-1. `vagrant up` takes about 10 minutes.
+1. `vagrant up` takes about 5 minutes.

 1. Once up, `vagrant ssh` and run `k get pods -A` to make sure everything is running (not creating).
-Note that kubectl is aliased to k and bash autocomplete is enabled.
+Note that kubectl is aliased to k and bash/zsh autocomplete is enabled.

 1. A [bookmark file](bookmarks.html) can be imported into chrome with the links to each resource.